Burnley missing four players for Sheffield United visit as Blades to make late calls on handful of players

 Most Popular

-Manager Paul Heckingbottom was hopeful James McAtee will recover from a knock he received on Tuesday in time for Saturday’s clash although he remains a doubt for the game.
+Manager Paul Heckingbottom is hopeful James McAtee will recover from a knock he received on Tuesday in time for Saturday’s clash.
+George Tanner was sent off for a late challenge on McAtee in stoppage time in Bristol.

 Tommy Doyle could miss out through injury, but Anel Ahmedhodzic will be available after missing the midweek clash through suspension after picking up five yellow cards.
 Rhian Brewster remains sidelined with a hamstring problem.